-Use consistent formatting, terminology, and symbols to display units of measure in your UI.
-Units of measure and symbols often appear when describing quantitative values including:
+Use consistent formatting, terminology, and symbols when displaying units of measurement in your UI, including:

 - Data storage.

-When providing quantitative values in your UI, use the International System of Units (SI units) so that your units of measure can be understood by global users.
-Use the following base units and symbols to describe different quantities:
+When displaying quantitative values for measurements in your UI, use the International System of Units (SI unit) so that your content can be understood by global users.
+The following table outlines the base units and symbols you should use to describe different quantitative values:

 Bandwidth is the amount of data transferred from one point to another within a network in a specified amount of time.